retrocomputacion/retrobbs/readme.md

   - Total data transferred for each user account is stored in the database.

   __Changes/Bug fixes__:
-  - *Librosa* module replaced by *audioread* and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.
+  - *Librosa* module replaced by *audioread* and use of *FFmpeg* audio filters, PCM streaming no longer uses mu-law compression.
   - Removed legacy RAW audio streaming code.
   - Fixed broken **AUDIOLIBRARY** formatting when a filename contains non-Latin characters.
   - Fixed broken Streamlink support.
 Added Twitch stream example to configuration file
   - **SLIDESHOW** now plays PCM audio for the correct amount of time.
   - SIDStreaming flushes the input buffer when the stream is canceled.
-  - Fixed board/inbox message list order, changed from newest thread first to thread with newest message first.
+  - Fixed board/inbox message list order, changed from newest thread first to thread with the newest message first.
   - Board/Inbox message list now displays the author of the latest message in each thread.
   - When reading a public board message thread, the date for the current message is displayed in the header next to the author.
   - **SendProgram** and **SendRAWFile** moved from the main script to the common.filetools module.
-  - Documentation rewritten in markdown format
+  - Documentation rewritten in Markdown format

 ### **v0.50** (In development):